 Leandros cringed at the already-yellowing bruise on Roman’s cheek.
 He half-sat up and reached out to touch it before he realized what he was doing, then quickly folded his hands in his lap.
 “That doesn’t look pleasant.”

 Leandros looked away.
 “Don’t do that.
 You didn’t deserve anything.
 I’m still angry with you, of course, but I shouldn’t have done that,” he said softly.
 He knew too well how the people closest to Roman were always hurting him.

-Leandros couldn’t meet his gaze, so he studied the bruise a moment longer and sighed.
+When he looked back, he found Roman staring at him with wide eyes.
+Leandros couldn’t meet his gaze directly, so he studied the bruise a moment longer and sighed.
 “It’s times like these I wish I was sapien.
 You heal so quickly.”

 Roman’s hand ghosted over the bruise.
 “I think that’s just me.
 How are your stitches?”

 “Fine,” Leandros said.
 He smirked and began to tug down the bandages.
 “Would you like to see?”